Enterprise products, solutions & services

 As described in the 2020 partner ecosystem overview, Huawei's partner ecosystem consists of seven types of partner: Sales Partners, Solution Partners, Service Partners, Investment & Operation and Financing Partners, Talent Alliance Partners, Social Partners, and Industry Partners (the latter being a relatively new addition).

-- Talent Alliance Partners provide exchanges of talent, training, capability improvement, and other services for Huawei’s industry chain.
-At this stage, most Talent Alliance partners are Huawei Authorized Learning Partners (HALPs) and Huawei ICT Academies.
-Working with Talent Alliance partners, we aim to train one million ICT professionals in order to meet the talent supply requirements of digital transformation.
+• Talent Alliance Partners provide exchanges of talent, training, capability improvement, and other services for Huawei's industry chain.
+At this stage, Talent Alliance partners mainly include Huawei Authorized Learning Partners (HALPs) and Huawei ICT Academies.
+Working with Talent Alliance partners, we aim to train 1,000,000 ICT professionals in order to meet the talent supply requirements of digital transformation.

 The ‘being integrated' strategy is Huawei's corporate-level strategy for enterprise customers.
 It is a business model that has proven suitable for Huawei, and serves as a form of self-restraint for the company.
 The strategy must be observed by all employees serving enterprise customers, not just by EBG staff.